Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 Re: (Score:2)

+The standard freedom argument: If people want to do something incredibly stupid and hazardous to their own health, that's their decision.

+It doesn't work very well for cigarettes though, as the rest of society eventually ends up footing the bill for their lung cancer, either through taxes or higher insurance premiums.

-Trafficking in circumvention measures is illegal (Score:3, Interesting)
+Trafficking in circumvention measures is illegal (Score:5, Interesting)

 Well.. as outrageous as the OP makes it sounds, you actually don't need to "hack" someone to break the law.